qkzk/fm/development.md

       - [x] trash help
       - [x] context (action & more info)
       - [x] menu first string with colored string
+      - [x] FIX: cursor if offseted by one
   - [ ] Layout::vertical 1, max, 1 for each window would simplify rect offset
   - [x] FIX: opening shortcut twice crashes
   - [ ] header should be a trait implemented by Header (-> FilesHeader), PreviewHeader, MenuHeader or event variants